flareshmoney/flareshUI/README.md

 # Changelog: Version V2.3a -> V2.4a

 + Added a imgur album.
 + Added shadow text to Spectator UI.
+(Traditional only)
 + Added new background colors.
 (Purple, Blue, Pink)
 + Added a new buff / low health BG.
 + Updated Matchstatus.